csariyildiz/csariyildiz.github.io/_posts/non-technical/english/09-26-2023-japanase-animated-cinema.md

+---
+layout: post3
+title: "Japanese Animated Cinema"
+category: b
+tags:
+  - Art
+---

+Anime is a style of animation that originated in Japan started to become more widely recognized and appreciated on a global scale during the 1980s and 1990s.
+The word "anime" is derived from the English word "animation" but is used in a specific cultural context to refer to a diverse range of animated works, including television series, films, and web series, that are characterized by their unique artistic style and often feature colorful artwork, fantastical themes, and vibrant characters.

 Anime is a versatile and influential medium of entertainment that has gained a significant following around the world.
 By impacting global culture it continues to evolve and expand its influence in the entertainment industry.
 Enjoying anime as an entertainment is a personal experience.
 It's great that there are found value in these mediums that can provide not only entertainment but also opportunities for exploration, creativity, and cultural exchange.

-Anime is a style of animation that originated in Japan started to become more widely recognized and appreciated on a global scale during the 1980s and 1990s.
-The word "anime" is derived from the English word "animation" but is used in a specific cultural context to refer to a diverse range of animated works, including television series, films, and web series, that are characterized by their unique artistic style and often feature colorful artwork, fantastical themes, and vibrant characters.

 Anime can encompass a wide range of art styles, from highly detailed and realistic to highly stylized and exaggerated.
 This diversity allows for a broad spectrum of storytelling and visual creativity.
 However anime has its own uniqueness, having features specific to Japanese visual art that goes back centuries.